On Multivariate Matsaev's Conjecture: Introduction and Main Results

-\begin{rem} Assuming Ando's dilation theorem \cite{AT}, the above theorem gives an alternative proof of the von Neumann inequality in two variables, which replaces the role of the spectral theorem by the transference principle.
-However, we have a much general result due to the following theorem, which uses some ideas which goes back to Kitover. \end{rem} \begin{thm} Let $\mathbf{U}=(U_1,\dots,U_n)$ be commuting tuple of isometries (not necessarily onto) on $L^p(\Omega,\mathbb{F},\mu)$ .
+From well-known transference principle due to Coifman-Weiss \cite{COW76}, one can easily show that any commuting $n$-tuple of onto isometries has $n$-Matsaev property.
+In Section \eqref{COM}, we show that any $n$-tuple of commuting isometries (not necessarily onto) acting on $L^p$-space, has $n$-Matsaev property.
+However, adapting Peller's \cite{PE78} proof, we have following general theorem. \begin{thm} Let $\mathbf{U}=(U_1,\dots,U_n)$ be a commuting tuple of isometries (not necessarily onto) on $L^p(\Omega,\mathbb{F},\mu)$ .
 Suppose $w=(w_{i_1\dots,i_n})$ is a sequence of positive real numbers indexed by $\mathbb{N}^n$ with the following properties: \begin{enumerate} \item[(1)]$w_{i_1,\dots,i_n}\geq1$ for all $i_j\in\mathbb{N},1\leq j\leq n$.

-\item[(2)]For each $1\leq j\leq n$, $\sup_{i_j,1\leq j\leq n}\frac {w_{i_1,\dots,i_j+1,\dots,i_n}}{w_{i_1,\dots,i_j,\dots,i_n}}:=M_j$ is finite. \end{enumerate} Then for any polynomial $P$ in $n$ variables,
+\item[(2)]For each $1\leq j\leq n$, $\sup\limits_{i_j,1\leq j\leq n}\frac {w_{i_1,\dots,i_j+1,\dots,i_n}}{w_{i_1,\dots,i_j,\dots,i_n}}\colon=M_j$ is finite. \end{enumerate} Then for any polynomial $P$ in $n$-variables,